Divine Blessings vs Worldly Blessings

 It’s just that those who only want to remain on the surface and only experience God’s physical blessings will never benefit from the deeper blessings that will shape your destiny.

-Let’s just heart off by being introduced to the heart of Jesus.
+Let’s get introduced to the heart of Jesus.

 Observe when Jesus first called the fisherman Simon, James and John.